Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Operations/Clustering.md

 ## Health checks

 - `GET /api/v1/info/status` - unauthenticated, returns `{"status": "UP"}`.
 Use it for container healthchecks and load balancer probes.
 - `stirling_cluster_sticky_miss_total` counts cross-node 410s; a rising count means session affinity is not being honoured.
-Scraping it needs a Server or Enterprise license, as `/actuator/` paths otherwise return 404.
+Metrics require a Team or Enterprise license.

 ## Limits

-- Job results stay on the node that produced them.
-Cross-node requests are refused with HTTP 410 and nothing retries them for you.
+- Use session affinity to send result requests to the node that ran the job.
+Requests to another node return HTTP 410.
-- Valkey must be a single endpoint - Sentinel and Redis Cluster are not supported - and an unreachable Valkey surfaces as HTTP 503 on job and file requests, not as a failed health check.
+- Use a single Valkey endpoint; Sentinel and Redis Cluster are unsupported.
+Monitor Valkey separately: connection failures return HTTP 503 on job and file requests while the application health check can remain healthy.
-- Rate limits are per node.
-Node roles are advertised only, not enforced.
+- Rate limits apply per node.
-- Restarting a node marks every in-progress Processor document interrupted across the whole cluster.
-Plan restarts around Processor activity.
+- Pause Processor work before restarting any node.
+A node restart interrupts in-progress Processor documents across the cluster.

 ## Related Documentation